 Click Driver Details to view information about the manufacturer.

-You can also try updating the video card driver by clicking Update Driver.
+You can also try updating the graphics card driver by clicking Update Driver.

-If you're unable to update the driver successfully from here, go to the manufacturer's website, download the latest driver software for your video card, and install it based on the manufacturer's instructions.
+If you're unable to update the driver successfully from here, go to the manufacturer's website, download the latest driver software for your graphics card, and install it based on the manufacturer's instructions.

 6. Update the .NET 4 framework through Windows Updates